fivexl/terraform-aws-softether-radius-vpn/README.md

 # Terraform TODO
 - not supported: module count>1 Have to use random_string in names and etc
 - not supported: aws_spot_instance_request support
+- not supported: subnets for VPN clients bigger more than /24
+- not supported: variable for public subnet ids
+- not supported: Elastic IP for VPN instance

 # Terraform variables
 - name - The name used for logs, sg, iam (default: softether-radius-vpn)